simoncowen88/dogeconf-19/talk/00-intro.md

 ---

-## Functional performance
+class: center, middle

-Absolute runtime performance isn't always all that matters.
+Most of the time absolute runtime performance isn't all that matters.
-Most of the time, it's just one part of the story.
+It's just one part of the story.

+???

-Ask yourself, if I offered you a 10× development speedup for a 10% preformance loss, would you take it?
+10× dev speedup for a 10% preformance loss

-That's a 12 month project done in under 6 weeks, while 10ms perf becomes 11ms.
+12 month project done in under 6 weeks
+10ms perf becomes 11ms

 ---